rubino25/RatOS/site/docs/configuration/chamber_heater.md

 variable_chamber_heater_air_circulation_fan_speed: 0.35   # float = the part cooling fan speed that is used to circulate the air when preheating the chamber
 variable_chamber_heater_air_circulation_y_pos: 0          # float = toolhead y-pos when circulating the air
 variable_chamber_heater_air_circulation_z_pos: 100        # float = toolhead z-pos when circulating the air
+variable_chamber_heater_extra_fan_speed: 1.0              # float = the extra chamber heater fan that is used to circulate the air when preheating the chamber
 variable_chamber_heater_filter_fan_speed: 1.0             # float = the filter fan speed that is used to circulate the air when preheating the chamber
 ```